p2rkw/xf86-input-mtrack/README.md

 How fast scroll should be to enable coasting feature.
 Floating value.
 Defaults to 0.1.
 Property: "Trackpad Scroll Coasting"

+**SwipeDistance** -
+For three finger swiping.
+How far you must move your fingers before a button click is triggered.
+Integer value.
+Defaults to 700.

 **SwipeClickTime** -
 For three finger swiping.
 How long button triggered by swiping